Anna-Peng/thoughts/README.md

 Not a writer, just being human

-## Sleeping with Wind, Sand and Star
+## Sleeping with Wind, Sand and Stars

 I wonder what it feels like, \
 To sleep next to a pride of lions, \